-The literacy program in Loyola University Maryland’s School of Education will recognize and celebrate the accomplishments of outstanding educators and their impact on their students, schools, and communities, on Feb.
-25, 2013, from 6 - 7 p.m. in the AWSC 4th Floor Program Room.
-There is a small recepetion immediately following the program,
+The literacy program in Loyola University Maryland's School of Education will recognize and celebrate the accomplishments of outstanding educators and their impact on their students, schools, and communities, on Tuesday, March 29, 2016, from 6 - 7:30 p.m. in the Andrew White Student Center Fourth Floor Program Room.

-The keynote address is followed by a presentation of the 2013 Literacy Leader and Literacy Educator of the Year Awards.
+The keynote address is followed by a presentation of the 2016 Literacy Leader and Literacy Educator of the Year Awards.
 Doors open at 5:30 p.m.
+A reception will follow the event.

 Teacher leaders play a crucial role in our education system.
 They provide inspired and engaging instruction for their students, mentor and support other teachers, and assist principals in the overall school mission, all of which combine to lead to improvements in teaching and learning.
 The awards honor those who promote literacy, demonstrate innovation in practice, exhibit principled leadership within their school or communities, and model lifelong learning as members of the professional literacy community.